oxquantum-repo/AutoDot/Resources/Running_on_windows.md

 ```
 cp -r /mnt/c/Users/<YOUR USERNAME HERE>/Downloads/AutoDot ~/AutoDot
 ```
 Please replace <**YOUR USERNAME HERE**> with your windows username.
-This will copy and paste over the AutoDot folder in your downloads folder to the windows subsytem.
-After this subsytem setup is complete and you can continue to follow either the [quick enviroment guide](../Playground/README.md) or the [main documentation](../README.md).
+This will copy and paste over the AutoDot folder in your downloads folder to the windows subsystem.
+After this subsystem setup is complete and you can continue to follow either the [quick environment guide](../Playground/README.md) or the [main documentation](../README.md).